AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 1. Build and run your app to register the new VCD.
 Close the app.

-1. Ask Cortana to show nearby Sights.
+1. Ask Cortana to show nearby Sights: say "Show me the nearest Sights to See attractions".
 Cortana will display the closest Sights as content tiles.

     ![Nearby Sights](Images/nearby_sights.png "Nearby Sights")